 When you march up to attack a city, make its people an offer of peace.
 If they accept and open their gates, all the people in it shall be subject to forced labor and shall work for you.
 If they refuse to make peace and they engage you in battle, lay siege to that city.
 When the Lord your God delivers it into your hand, put to the sword all the men in it.
 As for the women, the children, the livestock and everything else in the city, you may take these as plunder for yourselves.
 And you may use the plunder the Lord your God gives you from your enemies.
 This is how you are to treat all the cities that are at a distance from you and do not belong to the nations nearby.
 However, in the cities of the nations the Lord your God is giving you as an inheritance, do not leave alive anything that breathes.
 Completely destroy them—the Hittites, Amorites, Canaanites, Perizzites, Hivites and Jebusites—as the Lord your God has commanded you.
 Otherwise, they will teach you to follow all the detestable things they do in worshiping their gods, and you will sin against the Lord your God.
 (Deuteronomy 20:10-18 NIV)

 In deep contrast to the idea of loving other people groups as themselves, the biblical God commanded the Israelites to commit genocide upon their polytheistic, “heathen” neighbors.
 This laid a foundation that would ethically allow disciples of Jesus around the world to look at non-believers with severe disregard and dehumanizing attitudes.
 It would enable believers to kill other Christian groups because only one of them could be correctly interpreting the Scriptures.
 It would give them moral strength to stand on God’s side against the demonic powers of non-biblical society.
 They could invade the Middle East to conquer Jerusalem during the Crusades and justify annihilating an enormous number of “infidels”, a term long used by Christians to describe Muslims.
 Followers of Christ were able to feel morally justified while abusing, enslaving, or exterminating millions of Native Americans and Africans, people groups that practiced animistic, polytheistic, or Muslim forms of religion.
-Straightforward examples of deeply inhumane teachings from the Old and New Testaments like the one mentioned above were used to motivate the Spanish Inquisition to imprison, torture or execute any suspected doubters, heretics or apostates.
+Straightforward examples of deeply inhumane teachings from the Scriptures like Deuteronomy 20:10-18 were used to motivate the Spanish Inquisition to imprison, torture or execute any suspected doubters, heretics or apostates.
+In Matthew 18:21-35, Jesus speaks as if the institution of slavery is normal and acceptable, even saying that God and human masters are justified in torturing disobedient slaves.
 The historical record shows many more horrific results that came from imitations of various biblical teachings.
 This was overt bigotry and cruelness in the extreme, specifically presented and framed in the holy texts as being divinely commanded or authorized.
 God said.
 Thus saith the Lord.